Protections for student loans have increased since 1978. Originally you could discharge all student loans until the following events occurred:

 How to Discharge Student Loans in Bankruptcy

-The purpose behind protecting student loans was to protect student loan financing.
-Later it became a way for lenders to abuse the system by billing the government for attempting to collect loans that were uncollectible.
-Now the system is strangled with approximately 37% of all loans being un-collectible and servicers billing the government for loans it can’t collect.
+The purpose of protecting student loans is to protect student loan financing.
+However, later it became a way for lenders to abuse the system by billing the government for attempting to collect loans that were uncollectible.
+Now the system is strangled with approximately 37% of all loans being uncollectible.
+Then, servicers bill the government for loans they can’t collect.
 The government pays private contractors to service and “collect” student loans even if a person is disabled, elderly, or dead.

-Student loan debt is manageable but there is one and only one chance to properly consolidate student loans into an IBR or to rehabilitate a student loan.
+Student loan debt is manageable but there is only one chance to properly consolidate student loans into an IBR or to rehabilitate a student loan.
 The government does not allow a person to rehabilitate loans or consolidate loans into an IBR a second time as a solution to delinquency.
-The goal is always to make repayment affordable or to discharge the loans so that the student at the end of the plan is debt free.
+The goal is always to make repayment affordable or to discharge the loans so that the student at the end of the plan is debt-free.